nashville-software-school/react-hooks/README.md

 NOTES:
+useState - Done
+useEffect - Done
+useContext - Done
+useRef - Done

+useMemo
-useContext - put styles in stylesheet, not in JSX add useRef readme useMemo readme - note that this calculation isn't actually expensive. useMemo example/completed - move styles to CSS useMemo - discuss referential issue (not running a useEffect if an object is updated to identical value)
+    readme - note that this calculation isn't actually expensive. example/completed - move styles to CSS
+    discuss referential issue (not running a useEffect if an object is updated to identical value)